 Who is eligible: The Akeley Awards will be chosen at large from the taxidermy entries in all divisions and categories, with exception of the Novice and Taxidermy Sculpture Divisions.
-Therefore, all entries from all divisions are eligible to compete in this competition.
 There is no longer a fee to enter the Carl E. Akeley Invitational, instead you automatically become eligible when you enter the qualifying divisions.
-The judges will bestow the three awards (first, second, third) upon the three taxidermy entries that best fit the criteria -- whether they are entered in the Master of Masters, Master, Professional, Collective Artist or Freeze Dry Divisions competitions.
+The judges will bestow the three awards (first, second, third) upon the three taxidermy entries that best fit the criteria -- whether they are entered in the Master of Masters, Master, Professional, Collective Artists or Freeze Dry Divisions competitions.

 Judging Criteria: The Akeley winners

 1. Taxidermy skill

 Display of Taxidermy: Being that this is one of the top taxidermy awards, it is quite natural that the first requirement is that the taxidermy work involved in the piece be of extremely high standards.
 The rendering itself should demonstrate taxidermy as a beautiful and valid form of wildlife art and portray the subject with taste and dignity while maintaining the anatomical accuracy and skillful techniques required in world-class taxidermy.
 Any obvious technical flaw will disqualify an entry from this competition.

 Artistic Impact: The entry should itself be a work of art and as such be a total, three-dimensional, artistic composition which could be judged alone for visual balance, color coordination, line, shape, form and artistic appeal.